Victory Road (2021)

 The 2021 Victory Road was a professional wrestling event produced by Impact Wrestling.
 It was taped at Skyway Studios in Nashville, Tennessee on August 17 and September 17, 2021, and aired on Impact Plus and YouTube on September 18, 2021.
 It was the 12th event under the Victory Road chronology, and the first Impact Plus special to stream on YouTube, following the launch of the "Impact Wrestling Insiders" membership program on the platform.

 10 matches were contested at the event.
 In the main event, Christian Cage defeated Ace Austin to retain the Impact World Championship.
 In other prominent matches, Moose and W. Morrissey defeated Eddie Edwards and Sami Callihan, The Good Brothers (Doc Gallows and Karl Anderson) defeated Rich Swann and Willie Mack to retain the Impact World Tag Team Championship, Bullet Club (Chris Bey and Hikuleo) defeated FinJuice (David Finlay and Juice Robinson), and Josh Alexander defeated Chris Sabin to retain the Impact X Division Championship.

 Production

 Background

 Victory Road was an annual professional wrestling event produced by Impact Wrestling (then known as Total Nonstop Action Wrestling) between 2004 and 2012.
 In 2013, TNA discontinued most of its monthly pay-per-view events in favor of the new pre-recorded One Night Only events.
-Victory Road would be revived as a "One Night Only" event in 2014, and a special edition of Impact's weekly television series in 2017.
+Victory Road would be revived as a "One Night Only" event in 2014, a special edition of Impact's weekly television series in 2017, and as a monthly special for Impact Plus in 2019 and 2020.